MichaelWan128/MMM-micmic-model-/README.md

-This model's features are focused on corporate financial performance It's features include most of what can be found in an earnings statement The Label is a binary price increase/decrease in 3 months (time between earnings statements) **Results to a backtest can be found here:** [Test Results](https://docs.google.com/document/d/1z2lgCBkZYBcSDsVXGFmwE6wy1ZqUUPOH2-Eq_aH-SOw/edit?tab=t.0)
+This model's features are focused on corporate financial performance It's features include most of what can be found in an earnings statement The Label is a binary price increase/decrease in 3 months (time between earnings statements) A test was done on 30/6, predicting for 30/9 in 2025 in real time.
+**Results to a backtest can be found here:** [Test Results](https://docs.google.com/document/d/1z2lgCBkZYBcSDsVXGFmwE6wy1ZqUUPOH2-Eq_aH-SOw/edit?tab=t.0)